The story of what happened during the Russian Revolution also known as the 1917 ‘Workers Revolution’ starts with the Bolshevik Revolution.

 Cold War, End & Legacy Of Soviet Communism

-It was left to Nikita Kruschev to guide the Soviet Union through the Cold War which almost ended in global Nuclear disaster during the Cuban Missile Crises, a 1962 Nuclear standoff with the United States under JFK.
+It was left to Nikita Kruschev to carry on the story of the Russian Revolution by guiding the Soviet Union through the Cold War which almost ended in global Nuclear disaster during the Cuban Missile Crises, a 1962 Nuclear standoff with the United States under JFK.

 In the end, the Soviet Union crumbled under Gorbachev in 1991.